1-50 of 68

 Published: 17 November 2017

-... by Portland Press Limited on behalf of the Biochemical Society and distributed under the Creative Commons Attribution License 4.0 (CC BY-NC-ND) . autophagy endoplasmic reticulum trafficking The Author declares that there are no competing interests associated with this manuscript...
+... by Portland Press Limited on behalf of the Biochemical Society and distributed under the Creative Commons Attribution License 4.0 (CC BY-NC-ND) . autophagy endoplasmic reticulum trafficking The discovery of the omegasome was a major breakthrough in autophagy research with respect...

 Articles